 For example, John Polidori wrote the first ever vampire story with his 1819 work ‘Vampyre’.
 Many short stories, novels, screenplays, and movies that have been written that include vampires since then.
 This is not considered to be plagiarism, as works including vampires have become a fictional genre in itself.
 Moreover, as this idea is likely to have derived from folklore, then it is unlikely that John Polidori himself could take credit for this idea in the first place.

-Determining what plagiarism is, and what is not in a work of fiction is a very difficult task.
+Determining the ethics of plagiarism, and what is not in a work of fiction is a very difficult task.
 The plot, structure, setting, and characters need to be very similar.

 Plagiarism in the Academic World